TomerTTB/Atera/README.md

 2) elementBuilder: Builds an array from the page elements for verification.
    The 'elementBuilder' purpose is to be a generic array builder that can take any amount of elements from the same kind for example, all the input text elements, or all text elements, and make them ready to be used within the pom.
-3) In general, classes such as 'elementClicker' should be designed to be as generic as possible so they can be used by all pom.
+3) Generally, classes like 'elementClicker' should be designed to be as generic as possible, allowing them to be used by all POM (Page Object Model) classes.

 <br>